-Dr Tony Weston BSc (Hons) DMS DipM MA MBACP (Senior Accredited) PhD
+Dr Tony Weston BSc (Hons) DMS DipM MA MBACP (Senior Accredited) Cert Sup Dip Sup PhD

 Tony has a first degree in Biochemistry and specialised in the biochemistry of mood and behaviour.
 He has experience of psychodynamic, cognitive behavioural and humanistic therapies.
 Tony is a Counselling Psychotherapist and offers professional Supervision to other therapists.
-He is a BACP Accredited Counsellor/Psychotherapist, a Registered Member (#12352) of the BACP Register of Counsellors and Psychotherapists, a BACP Senior Accredited Supervisor for individual supervisees and an International Affiliate of the American Psychological Association.
+He is a BACP Senior Accredited Counsellor/Psychotherapist, a Registered Member (#12352) of the BACP Register of Counsellors and Psychotherapists, a BACP Senior Accredited Supervisor for individual supervisees and an International Affiliate of the American Psychological Association.
 His Masters dissertation was on ‘clinical effectiveness of the person-centred psychotherapies’.
 His Doctoral thesis was on ‘clinical effectiveness of the person-centred psychotherapies: the impact of the therapeutic relationship’.
+Tony has a Postgraduate Certificate in Clinical Supervision and a Diploma in Clinical Supervision.
 Tony’s research interests include severe anxiety, severe depression and severe client dysfunction (including so-called ‘personality disorders’), especially following childhood trauma.

 Research suggests that the therapeutic relationship is an important contributor to success in counselling and psychotherapy.
 Professor Mike Lambert analysed over one hundred process-outcome studies in an effort to identify the factors that predict 100% of client outcome.
 He concluded that the contribution these factors make are as follows (1):

 a) extratherapeutic change 40% (events that happen outside therapy)

 b) common factors 35% (factors common to all therapies, e.g. the therapeutic relationship)